NeuroJSON/jdata/JData_specification.md

   William 21     MS      71.0
   Om      22     BE      67.1
 ```
-Such data can also be stored in JSON/UBJSON using 3 dedicated keywords
+Such data can also be stored in JSON/binary JSON using 3 dedicated keywords
 * **`"_TableCols_"`**: a 1-D array denoting the name and type for each of the column of the table,
      can be empty if no name or types are associated with the columns
 * **`"_TableRows_"`**: a 1-D array denoting the name and type for each of the row of the table